califano-lab/GPU-ARACNE/README.md

 The application requires the CUDA compiler nvcc with device architecture of 3.5 capability.
 Thrust library is also required.

+The .cu files are in the /src folder and all the header files are located in /include directory.
+When compiling a build directory will be automatically created and the exectubale is located in /bin.

 To execute the program:

 ```